Upgrading PKS with NSX-T to NSX-T v126.96.36.199

 With NSX-T v2.4, the NSX Controller component is now part of the NSX Manager.
 Previously the NSX Manager was a singleton, and HA was achieved using multiple NSX Controllers.
 With NSX-T v2.4, since the standalone NSX Controller component is no longer used, to achieve HA you need to deploy multiple (three) NSX Managers.
-Refer to the Upgrading NSX-T Data Center documentation for guidance on adding additional NSX Managers.

 Note: When you add additional NSX Managers, the system prompts you to enter a Compute Manager, which is a vCenter Server.
 For more information, see Add a Compute Manager in the NSX-T documentation.